 So, once you've had your fill of splashing, it's time to put your money where your mouth is and play real money poker.
-Start with the smallest stakes available online or with friends for pennies.
+Start with the smallest stakes available cash game online poker strategy or with friends for pennies.
 Essentially, you want to gain the most experience and see as many hands as possible while losing the least amount of money feasible.

 This step can entail taking notes on your opponents during the game as well as off-table study sessions with your teammates.
 Many sites also let you "color code" your opponents, which allows you to categorize them in a rapid, visually appealing way that makes it easy to identify their playing type.

 This way, if you run against the same player again later in the tournament (or even in a different tournament altogether in the future, which is extremely accurate and relevant on smaller sites), you'll already have information to help you make decisions against them.

 When multi-tabling (when the amount of time it takes to make each decision matters even more!), having simple notes and color-coded procedures in place can also greatly assist you.

 For a new player, it's attractive to just play every hand.
 It's difficult to just fold and sit around watching others enjoy themselves.

 There's a reason you should be picky about your starting hands.
 The majority of your hands will be on the flop, and you'll be throwing good money after a bad hand.

 The core of an excellent poker strategy is selecting the ideal opening hands, passing on a marginal hand while jumping on a monster card.
 Choose a few hands to raise in late position (if you're one of the last players to act) and fold the majority of your preflop holdings.